What are the Best Lyme Disease Tests for you?

 False Positives and Negatives

-A common challenge encountered in Lyme disease testing involves false negatives and false positives.
+A common challenge in Lyme disease.
+Testing involves false negatives and positives.
 Usually, the first step in testing employs the Elisa test, but it’s worth noting that this method carries up to a 66% chance of a false negative.
 It means that the Elisa test could report a negative result when, in truth, you are positive for Lyme.
-Shockingly, this is considered the gold standard in Lyme disease testing, even though a significant margin of error.
+Despite a significant margin of error, this is considered the gold standard in Lyme disease testing.

-The first thing to really understand about a Lyme Disease test is that standard testing is incredibly inaccurate.
-The doctors who interpret it often times are uneducated in terms of Lyme Disease and therefore do not do a great job at properly identifying this disease.
+The first thing to understand about a Lyme Disease test is that standard testing is incredibly inaccurate.
+The doctors who interpret it often are uneducated in terms of Lyme Disease and, therefore, do not do a great job at adequately identifying this disease.

-There are options however!
-The first thing, is work with a Lyme Literate Doctor to make sure that you are properly evaluated for Lyme Disease.
+There are options, however!
+First, work with a Lyme-literate doctor to ensure you are adequately evaluated for Lyme Disease.

-Secondly, make sure that you are working with someone who understands that Lyme Disease (which is technically an infection from the microorganism called Borrelia) often times coexists with other infections such as Bartonella, Rocky Mountain Spotted Fever and Babesia (as well as others).
-You will want to not only be evaluated for Lyme, but for other infections that are transmitted through insects as well. (note that we say insects because some preliminary research is showing that mosquitos and fleas may carry Lyme).
+Secondly, make sure that you are working with someone who understands that Lyme Disease (which is technically an infection from the microorganism called Borrelia) often coexists with other infections such as Bartonella, Rocky Mountain Spotted Fever, and Babesia (as well as others).
+You will want to be evaluated not only for Lyme but also for other infections that are transmitted through insects. (note that we say insects because some preliminary research shows mosquitoes and fleas may carry Lyme).

-Thirdly, there is not a great test for determining if Lyme has gone away.
-With most infections, the body will have immune markers that elevated in acute infections (IgM) and immune markers that are signs of a remnant previous infection (IgG).
+Thirdly, there is no good test for determining if Lyme has gone away.
+With most infections, the body will have elevated immune markers in acute infections (IgM) and immune markers that are signs of a remnant previous infection (IgG).
 With Lyme Disease, the microorganisms can go in and out of dormancy.
-Because of its ability to go dormant, in these cases, someone may only have the IgG (remnant) markers elevate.
-But, Borrelia can easily come out of dormancy (happens a lot with stress) and then the acute markers could elevate again.
-Therefore, treatment progress is largely based upon symptom improvement.
-There still needs to be more advancement in Lyme Testing in order to be able to better identify acute versus past infections.
+Because of its ability to go dormant, someone may only have the IgG (remnant) markers elevated in these cases.
+But, Borrelia can easily come out of dormancy (which happens a lot with stress), and then the acute markers could elevate again.
+Therefore, treatment progress is based mainly on symptom improvement.
+More advancements in Lyme Testing still need to be made to better identify acute versus past infections.

 Additional Lyme Disease Test Resources